-How we help with bunions
+How we help bunions

-Your My FootDr Podiatrist can recommend specific footwear, which reduces pain and pressure to the big toe joint and prevent further bunion development.
-Wide accommodating footwear with a low heel is important to compliment orthotics and reduce pain.
+We’ll recommend footwear to reduce pain and pressure on the big toe joint and help prevent further bunion development.
+Wide, accommodating footwear with a low heel is important to compliment orthotics and reduce pain.

 My FootDr’s top tips for bunions care

 - Seek early diagnosis and management from your podiatrist

 - Choose the right footwear for your feet